 Shohei Ohtani agrees to record $700 million, 10-year contract with Dodgers

-NEW YORK (AP) — Shohei Ohtani agreed Saturday to a record $700 million, 10-year contract with the Los Angeles Dodgers.
+NEW YORK (AP) — Shohei Ohtani has set a financial record to go along with his singular on-field performance, getting a record $700 million to make a 30-mile move up Interstate 5 to the Los Angeles Dodgers.

-The deal was announced after days of speculation over where the two-way star would continue his career after six seasons with the Los Angeles Angels.
+His agent, Nez Balelo, issued a midafternoon news release Saturday announcing the 10-year contract, ending months of speculation that began even before Ohtani became a free agent on Nov.
+2. In recent days, media and fans had tracked private plane movements and alleged sightings like detectives in attempts to discern the intentions of the two-time AL MVP with the Angels.

-“This is a unique, historic contract for a unique, historic player,” Ohtani’s agent, Nez Balelo of CAA Sports, said in a statement.
+“This is a unique, historic contract for a unique, historic player,” Balelo said.
 “He is excited to begin this partnership, and he structured his contract to reflect a true commitment from both sides to long-term success.”

 Ohtani’s total was 64% higher than baseball’s previous record, a $426.5 million, 12-year deal for Angels outfielder Mike Trout that began in 2019.